tsiemasilo/no-shedding-ecommerce/replit.md

 ## Recent Changes

+- July 5, 2025: Redesigned product page layout to reduce cramped feeling and improve readability
+  - Reduced image size from 500px to 400px height for better proportions
+  - Made thumbnails smaller (h-12 instead of h-16) with 5-column grid layout
+  - Decreased text sizes across all sections (h1 from 3xl to 2xl, descriptions from base to sm)
+  - Reduced padding and margins throughout (p-6 to p-4, gap-6 to gap-4, space-y-6 to space-y-4)
+  - Simplified shadows from shadow-lg to shadow-md for lighter visual weight
+  - Compacted trust indicators, action buttons, and specifications sections
+  - Updated Key Features to use smaller text (text-xs) and reduced spacing

 - July 5, 2025: Added Key Features section to product management system
   - Added keyFeatures array field to product database schema
   - Created Key Features display section on product detail pages under Product Overview